ajcanepa/Hominin_skeletal_part_abundances/Unsupervised/firstNotes.md

 | KNN       | B2           | [0.14, 0.29, 0.14, **0.43**] |
 | RF        | B2           | [0.19, 0.12, 0.14, **0.54**] |

 where we have the following cluster arrangements `['Pnas_Cluster A','Pnas_Cluster B1', 'Pnas_Cluster C', Pnas_Cluster B2]` for the predicted probabilities.

 We implemented the same algorithms with the same validation metrics.
-We started by dividing the dataset into Train set, Validation set and Test set, where the Test set consists of only the SH.
-The rest was divided into a 25/75% split divided into Train and Validation.
+We started by dividing the dataset into train set, validation set and test set, where the test set consists of only the SH.
+The rest was divided with a 25/75% split into train and validation set.

 Based on the resulting low class counts the only oversampling technique we used was random oversampling.
 We sampled each of the four classes to have 50 samples.